adrianhall/develop-mobile-apps-with-csharp-and-azure/PROPOSAL_SECOND_EDITION.md

   Postgres/MySQL (directly or pooled via Hyperdrive).
 A Workers-native TypeScript reimplementation of the datasync protocol on D1 is theoretically possible but is **not the .NET toolkit**, so it is out of scope (one honest paragraph).
+- *Complementary first-party services worth knowing (folded in from the former "Other Useful Services" chapter).* On whichever hyperscaler you chose: managed NoSQL for non-relational workloads (Cosmos DB / DynamoDB / Firestore), AI & search (Azure AI Search / OpenSearch / Vertex AI Search, plus Azure OpenAI and equivalents), object storage + CDN, and app configuration / secrets.
+These *complement* the datasync server rather than replace it.
+  (Azure Media Services is dropped — retired.)
 - *Choosing a cloud* — a short, opinionated decision guide: pick the cloud you already operate in; the toolkit will not be the thing that locks you in.